Cabinetry: History

 With the Industrial Revolution and the application of steam power to cabinet making tools, mass production techniques were gradually applied to nearly all aspects of cabinet making, and the traditional cabinet shop ceased to be the main source of furniture, domestic or commercial.
 In parallel to this evolution there came a growing demand by the rising middle class in most industrialised countries for finely made furniture.
 This eventually grew the total number of traditional cabinet makers.

 Before 1650, fine furniture was a rarity in Western Europe and North America.
 Generally, people did not need it and for the most part could not afford it.
 They made do with simple but serviceable pieces.

 The Arts and Crafts movement which started in the United Kingdom in the middle of the 19th century spurred a market for traditional cabinet making, and other craft goods.
 It rapidly spread to the United States and to all the countries in the British Empire.
 This movement exemplified the reaction to the eclectic historicism of the Victorian era and to the 'soulless' machine-made production which was starting to become widespread.
-During this time, cabinetry was said to be one of the most noble and admirable skills by nearly one fourth of the population of the United Kingdom, and 31% of those who believed this strived for their children to learn the art of cabinetry.
+During this time, cabinetry was said to be one of the most noble and admirable skills by nearly one fourth of the population of the United Kingdom, and 31% of those who believed this strove for their children to learn the art of cabinetry.

 After World War II woodworking became a popular hobby among the middle classes.
 The more serious and skilled amateurs in this field now turn out pieces of furniture which rival the work of professional cabinet makers.
 Together, their work now represents but a small percentage of furniture production in any industrial country, but their numbers are vastly greater than those of their counterparts in the 18th century and before.